Guide to visiting Krka National Park in Croatia

 Make sure you have your walking shoes and some water here as there are 517 steps which take you to the top for the best vantage point of the travertines.
 Near the top is a small cave you can see in about 5 minutes.
 There is an attendant in the entry to tell you about the history and wildlife of the cave.

-Although I didn’t stay at Krka National Park, there are small guesthouses around the park entries.
+Although I didn’t stay overnight at Krka National Park, there are small guesthouses around the park entries.
 Some of these can be very expensive, so it pays to stay a bit further out in Šibenik.

 When we visited in April the smaller guesthouses were all advertising vacancies.
 So I am sure you could visit them during the offseason in person and ask about their rates for cheaper prices than online.

-Swimming at Krka National Park
+Swimming in Krka National Park

 There are conflicting pieces of information on the internet about swimming at Krka National Park.
 It is allowed but only during the summer season.
 Unlike Plitvice Lakes, you can swim at Skradinski Buk between June 1st and September 30.
 You cannot swim directly under the waterfalls.